 - Boss Subtitles: Zero Soul gets the subtitle "Soul of Souls" in MaGMML Remastered.

 - Cloud Cuckoolander: Clearly not all there in the head, given his ramblings and musings to himself.
+This is mostly in MaGMML2, as Zero is substantially more sane in Episode Zero.

 - The Cuckoolander Was Right: In spite of his mad ramblings, it turns out he is exactly correct in regards to the dangers of the festival.